-By requiring you to use only the hand that’s wearing the watch, Mudra Band lets you multitask while operating the watch, without blocking the display.
+By requiring you to use only the hand wearing the watch, Mudra Band lets you multitask while operating the watch without blocking the display.

-Although Apple has been tinkering with the idea of embedding new sensors to the Apple Watch Band for some time now, as evident from past patent filings, Mudra has been quick to introduce the technology.
+Although Apple has been tinkering with the idea of embedding new sensors to the Apple Watch Band for some time now, as evident from past patent filings, Mudra has quickly introduced the technology.

-It remains to be seen if Apple integrates gesture controls via the band when they release their new Apple Watch this year.
+It remains to be seen if Apple integrates gesture controls via the band when they release their new Apple Watch model in 2021.

-And it currently costs you $139.
-However, the company is targeting a retail price of $249 for this Apple Watch band in the future.
+And it currently costs you $179.99.
+However, the company targets a retail price of $249 for this Apple Watch band in the future.